samirahisham/ordable-challenge-FE/README.md

-# please make sure to change the instance according to your django port
+# please make sure to change the instance to correspond to your django server port